-Ward Water - 2.Mooihoek - Repair of water meters 16 3.Magalatsane - Extended water reticulation, Legalize all illegal water connections, High new water connection price from Sekhukhune 4.Phetwane - High installation price for house connections, extend reticulation to new stands 5.
-Ditholong - Uneconomical house connections for water, Legalize illegal connections, increase water capacity at Flag Boshielo plant.
-Extended water reticulation 6.Letebejane - New reservoir for new stands, extend water reticulation to reach new areas, increase water capacity of the plant, high cost of house connections from Sekhukhune district as a matter of urgency 7.
-Supply of water at Diteneng (Letebejane) as a matter of urgency Roads 1.Routine maintenance of internal streets of all villages 2.
-Maintenance of Ditholong internal streets.
-3.Build speed humps at Letebejane main road as a matter of urgency 4. low bridge at Ditholong village 5.
-Complete the unfinished access road joining Mogalatsane and Phetwane 6.
-Storm water at Letebejane 7. tarring, regravelling and Maintenance of Mogalatsane access roads 8.
-Build speed humps at Tsimanyane main road as a matter of urgency Education 2.Phetwane - New classrooms at Masoganeng 3.Ditholong - New primary school at Ditholong village 4.Mooihoek - New school at or between Mashemong and Mooihoek 5.Mashemong - Extra new classrooms at Tsimanyane primary 7.Tsimanyane - Extra or additional classrooms at the primary 8.Building of primary school and crèche at Diteneng (Letebejane) 9.04 high mast light at mogalatsane Halls/MPCC 1.Urgent need for community hall at Phetwane and Letebejane 2.All villages - Community/Multi-purpose halls required 3.MPCC at Tsimanyane need electrical wiring of three rooms 4.
-Community hall at mogalatsane •
+Ward Priority Community Needs

+Roads 1.Routine maintenance and regravelling of internal

+streets in all villages

+Streets in an vinages

+2.Build speed humps at Letebejane, Tsimanyane, and

+Phetwane as a matter of urgency

+3. low bridge at Ditholong village

+Mogalatsane and Phetwane

+5. Storm water at Letebejane

+6.Tarring, regravelling and Maintenance of

+Mogalatsane access roads

+7. Upgrade internal streets at Tsimanyane, Letebejane

+and Letebejane Extension(Diteneng)

+8. Ditholong require extension of drain/ stormwater

+control along the completed internal street.

+Education 1.Phetwane - New classrooms at Masoganeng Primary

+School

+2.Ditholong - New primary school at Ditholong village

+3.Mooihoek - New school at or between Mashemong

+and Mooihoek

+4.Mashemong - Extra new classrooms at Tsimanyane

+primary

+5.Tsimanyane - Extra or additional classrooms at the

+primary

+6.Building of primary school and crèche at Diteneng

+(Letebejane)

+Halls/MPCC 1.Urgent need for community hall at Phetwane and

+Letebejane

+2.All villages - Community/Multi-purpose halls

+required

+3.MPCC at Tsimanyane need electrical wiring of three

+rooms

+4. Community hall at Mogalatsane

+Electricity 1.
+Electrification of households in all extensions across

+the ward.

+2. Ditholong- Extension of high mast lights and house

+connection

+3. High mast lights in all villages across the ward

+4. Tsimanyane - Extension of high mast lights

+Sanitation 1.VIP toilets requested in all villages across the ward.

+2.Ditholong - Clean full toilets

+3.Mooihoek - Clean full toilets

+4. Mashemong - Clean empty toilets.

+5. Tsimanyane - Empty full toilets.

+LED/Tourism 1.Mogalatsane - Revive the farm fields/scheme, help

+new small farmers with development of new

+schemes/debushing

+2.Phetwane - Fence grazing land through EPWP, help

+with development of new ploughing fields

+3.Letebejane - Cattle pen for dipping and grazing land

+for subsistence farmers

+4. Ditholong - Grazing land for subsistence farmers and

+cattle pen for dipping.

+L 1 11 0

-Ward Priority Community Needs Electricity 1.Mogalatsane - House connections for extension areas 2.Mooihoek - household connection needed 3.
-Ditholong- Extension of high mast lights and house connection 4.Mashemong- high mast lights 5.
-Tsimanyane - Extension of high mast lights Sanitation 1.Letebejane - VIP toilets at extension area 2.Ditholong - Clean full toilets 3.Mooihoek - Clean full toilets 4.Mashemong - Clean empty toilets, VIP toilets for extension area 5.
-Tsimanyane - Empty full toilets.
-LED/Tourism 1.Mogalatsane - Revive the farm fields/scheme, help new small farmers with development of new schemes/debushing 2.Phetwane - Fence grazing land through EPWP, help with development of new ploughing fields 3.Letebejane - Cattle pen for dipping and Grazing land for subsistence farmers 4.Ditholong - Grazing land for subsistence farmers 5.Mooihoek - Fence all grazing land 6.Mashemong - Cattle pen for dipping at Tsimanyane 7.
-Tsimanyane - Cattle pen for dipping and revival of the irrigation scheme at Tsimanyane Telecommunication 1.All Villages - Network tower is needed, poor network reception and proper house numbering be allocated Cemeteries 1.All villages - Proper fencing of cemetries and digging of graves, 2.
+Ward Priority Community Needs 5.Mooihoek - Fence all grazing land 6.Mashemong - Cattle pen for dipping at Tsimanyane 7.Tsimanyane - Cattle pen for dipping and revival of the irrigation scheme at Tsimanyane Telecommunication 1.All Villages - Network tower is needed, poor network reception and proper house numbering be allocated Cemeteries 1.All villages - Proper fencing of cemetries and digging of graves, 2.
 Extension and fencing of cemeteries at Ditholong.
 3. Development of drive way in new cemetery at Mashemong/Tsimanyane.
 4. Fencing of Mogalatsane cemeteries.
-5. Fencing of Letebejane cemeteries as a matter of urgency Health New clinic for Phetwane, Mogalatsane, Matseding and Tompi Seleka Sports All villages - Upgrading and maintenance of sports fields.
-Land use All villages - Replacement of PTO with title deeds and Extension officer must work with ward councilor and the community Housing 1.Consider allocating RDP houses to needy families Refuse removal Bulk bins at strategic points and schools Bulk bins at ward 16 as a matter of urgency Social services 1.
+5. Fencing of Letebejane cemeteries as a matter of urgency 6.
+Fencing of the Ditholong cemetery.
+Health 1.
+New clinic for Phetwane, Mogalatsane, Matseding and Tompi Seleka Sports 1.
+All villages - Upgrading and maintenance of sports fields.
+Land use 1.
+All villages - Replacement of PTO with title deeds and Extension officer must work with ward councilor and the community 2.
+Rehabilitation of borrow pits.
+Housing 1.Consider allocating RDP houses to needy families Refuse removal 1.
+Bulk bins at strategic points, schools and across the ward.
+Social services 1.
 Paypoints needs proper structures.
-2. Paypoint at Mogalatsane Safety and Security Security and protection is needed at ward 16 as a matter of urgency 1 , Francisco de la manera
+2. Paypoint at Mogalatsane 3.
+Request services to be brought back to paypoints in all villages.
+Safety and Security 1.
+Security and protection is needed at ward 16 as a matter of urgency 2.
+Visible policing and promt response to calls requested requested from police.